 Cleft lip and palate in infants

-If you have a child with a congenital or traumatic abnormality or complex wound please feel free to contact our clinic.
-Our clinic is on the 3rd Floor of the Sturgis Building.
+If you have a child with a congenital or traumatic abnormality or complex wound please feel free to contact our clinic, located on the 2nd floor of the South Wing.

 Our highly-skilled craniofacial plastic surgeons are renowned leaders in pediatric craniofacial, cleft palate and other similar conditions.
 Our team consists of Plastic Surgery, Orthodontics, Dentistry, Otolaryngology, Speech, Audiology, Genetics, and Ophthalmology.
 Working together, we lessen the burden of each condition and prevent further damage.
 The complex craniomaxillofacial team has the same goal for our patients as their caregivers and loved ones do – for each child to have the very best quality of life possible.

 Our clinical team provides the full spectrum of general plastic surgery with a strong focus on jaw surgery (upper, lower and chin).
 We use the latest technological advances to virtually and precisely plan the pediatric surgery before ever stepping foot in the operating room.
 Operative plans and computer simulations are shared with patients and families.
 These specially-trained professionals offer the full spectrum of cleft care, including: